groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Open XML Presentation (.pptx) are presentation files created with popular Microsoft PowerPoint application.
-Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
+Represents a PowerPoint Open XML Presentation (.pptx), which are presentation files created with the popular Microsoft PowerPoint application.
+Unlike the previous version of the presentation file format PPT, which was binary, the PPTX format is based on the Microsoft PowerPoint Open XML presentation file format.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/pptx